Drive types in electric commercial vehicles

 The choice of the right drive type depends on the individual application requirements of the electric commercial vehicle.
 Each drive type offers specific advantages and at the same time has limitations that should be weighed up depending on the usage scenario:

-- Rear-wheel drive: Thanks to its better traction with high payloads and its robust design, rear-wheel drive is the preferred choice in the construction and logistics sector.
+• Rear-wheel drive: Thanks to its better traction with high payloads and its robust design, rear-wheel drive is the preferred choice in the construction and logistics sectors.

-- All-wheel drive: It impresses with maximum traction and safety on any terrain and is ideal for demanding environments such as construction sites, rough terrain or winter road conditions.
-However, the high level of versatility and off-road capability comes at the cost of higher costs and increased energy consumption.
+• All-wheel drive: It offers maximum traction and safety on any terrain and is ideal for demanding environments such as construction sites, rough terrain or winter road conditions.
+However, the high versatility and off-road capability come with higher costs and increased energy consumption.

-here - we will be happy to advise you individually.
+Our team is happy to help.
+Contact us here - we would be happy to advise you individually.